timeplus-io/docs/docs/query-settings.md

 ## recovery_policy

 `recovery_policy=<strict|best_effort>`.
 By default, if it's omitted, it's `strict`.
-The main use case for materialized views, if new events fail to process, such as converting a string to a int32, the default behavior will make the materialized view unusable.
+The main use case for materialized views, if new events fail to process, such as converting a string to an int32, the default behavior will make the materialized view unusable.
 You may monitor the Timeplus logs to act on the dirty data.
 However, if you set `SETTINGS recovery_policy=best_effort`, then Timeplus will attempt to recover from checkpoint and try up to 3 times, then skip dirty data and continue processing the rest of the data.

 ## replay_speed